nepantlab/contributor_covenant/CONTRIBUTING.md

 # Contributing

-Please feel free to submit pull requests or open issues to improve the language of this document, [code contributions](#developers) to the website, design updates, or to provide additional [translations](https://www.contributor-covenant.org/translations).
+Please feel free to submit pull requests or open issues to improve Contributor Covenant, whether through code, content, design, or [translations](https://www.contributor-covenant.org/translations).

-You should also check the [issues](https://github.com/EthicalSource/contributor_covenant/issues) for the latest discussions involving the current and future versions of the Contributor Covenant.

 If you're new to contributing to projects hosted on Github, or need a refresher, you may find [How to make your first pull request on GitHub](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3/) a useful resource.

-## Submitting an Issue or Feature Request

-If the issue or feature request you are submitting is not already listed in the [issues](https://github.com/EthicalSource/contributor_covenant/issues), please open a new issue using the **New Issue** button, and then selecting either the **🪲Bug Report** or **💡Feature Request** template.
+Check the [issues](https://github.com/EthicalSource/contributor_covenant/issues) for the latest discussions involving the current and future versions of the Contributor Covenant.
+If your question, concern, or suggestion is not already listed, please open a new issue using the **New Issue** button, and select either the **🪲Bug Report** or **💡Feature Request** template.

-## Adding a Project to the List of Adopters
+## Adding Your Community to the List of Adopters

 * Fork the repository.
+* Edit the `static/adopters.csv` file
-* Add a new row to the [adopters.csv](static/adopters.csv) file, with the project name in the first column, and the project URL in the second column.
+* Add a row with your project or community name in the first column, and its URL in the second column.
+* For human readability, please make sure that you've preserved alphabetical order in the list.
 * Open a pull request.

 ## We respect and appreciate different kinds of contributions